Managing Orphaned Contacts: Pardot Creates Salesforce Contacts Without Accounts (Private Contacts)

 Step 3: Schedule the Salesforce Report

-You can put preventative measures in place to help the situation.
-Ask for ‘Company’ on forms, so that Salesforce has something to match on; however, it’s not a fail-safe policy, because variations in the company name will put a wedge in the process running smoothly.
+• Capture the Company value: A preventative measure to put in place is to ask for prospect’s ‘Company’ on forms.
+Salesforce then has that With that information to match on.
+It’s not a fail-safe policy, however, because variations in the company name (abbreviations, suffixes appended, etc.) could put a wedge in the process running smoothly.

 Summary